 During the fall semester, we start by examining the view of role of values like rights, responsibilities, and liberties in the American founding by studying classic texts that the Founders read as they prepared for the US Constitutional Convention.
 Then we move on to study modern political scientists' skepticism about the promotion of values, asking what made them so skeptical about the values that the Founders thought were at the core of American politics.
 Finally, we study Supreme Court cases that address difficult questions about values and rights, such as the tension between civic virtue and religious freedom.

-In the spring, we look at the connection of values with cultures and nations; the problems of national and ethnic violence; traditional political science theories about the causes of war; the religious, moral and political origins of the current conflict between the West and Islam; international attempts to curb violence and establish boundary-crossing values; and the values that underlie our efforts to encourage development in impoverished areas of the world.
+In the spring, we look at the connection of values with cultures and nations; the problems of national and ethnic violence; traditional political science theories about the causes of war; and international attempts to curb violence and establish boundary-crossing value.

 How P&V is Taught

 Politics & Values is writing intensive.
 Before Thanksgiving of their freshman year, students are asked to write a 25-page analytic essay about an important political value, such as liberty.
 Few freshmen in the country can boast of such an accomplishment.
 Working closely with the professor (and a TA dedicated to giving writing instruction), students build this paper piece-by-piece, revising each section as they go.

 Through the rest of the year students write four 15-page research papers applying contemporary political science theories to issues of their own choosing.
 The second semester of P&V (PSC 1012W) will be designated a WID course, helping students to fulfill their G-PAC Literacy requirement.
 Working with their TA, they craft these topical papers to address different audiences, undergo processes of peer review, and improve both their analytical skills and their expository style.